Siphalor/nbt-crafting-wiki/docs/dynamic-data/dollars.md

 !!! warning
 	Be careful when dividing numbers in dollars. `5 / 2` would normally resolve to `2` because whole number division would be used. `5.0 / 2` would instead to resolve to the possibly wanted `2.5`.

+## References
+A key feature of dollars is referencing the nbt data of [ingredients](../../recipe-parts/ingredients/ingredients).
+This can be done by referencing the ingredient with it's _id_.
+The _id_ depends on the type of the recipe - a lot of the recipe types use `base` and `ingredient` for the respective ingredients.
+Shaped and shapeless recipes are a notable exception to this (As they have more than two ingredients, lol).

+A full list of all reference ids for the recipe types can be found [here](../dollar-references).

 ## Operators